 2.1.
-The Association Agreement between the European Union and the European Atomic Energy Community and their Member States, of the one part, and the Republic of Moldova, of the other part
+The Association Agreement between the European Union and their Member States, of the one part, and Ukraine, of the other part

-The Association Agreement between the European Union and the European Atomic Energy Community and their Member States, of the one part, and the Republic of Moldova, of the other part ('the Agreement') aims to establish conditions for enhanced economic and trade relations leading towards the Republic of Moldova's gradual integration in the EU internal market.
-The Agreement entered into force on 1 of July 2016.
+The Association Agreement between the European Union and their Member States, of the one part, and Ukraine, of the other part1 ('the Agreement') aims to establish conditions for enhanced economic and trade relations leading towards Ukraine's gradual integration in the EU Internal Market.
+The Agreement entered into force on 1 September 2017.